aspnetzero/documents/docs/en/Development-Guide-Rad-Tool-Mac-Linux.md

 ## Guide To Create A New Input File

-You have to fill the fields of json file according to your entity.
+You have to fill the fields of the JSON file for your entity.
 However, some of the fields must match our constants.
 Here is the list of them:

 - MenuPosition : "main" | "admin"